-- The promotion and encouragement of 'agro-forestry,' which integrates trees and shrubs alongside crops and/or livestock is assisting both soil and water conservation.
+- of 'agro-forestry,' which integrates trees and shrubs alongside crops and/or livestock is assisting both soil and water conservation.
 Farm families are raising fruit trees alongside other crops in their home gardens, while homestead woodlots are being planted to provide fuel and often fodder for animals.
 Further, intercropping with 'leguminous' crops such as groundnuts and soya enriches the soil through nitrogen fixation. - 'Conservation agriculture' activities